sibyl-dev/pyreal/README.md

 #   Let's see why, by using LocalFeatureContribution's .produce() function
 contributions = lfc.produce(input_to_explain)

-# We can visualize the most contributing features using the real.utils.visualize module.
+# We can visualize the most contributing features using the pyreal.utils.visualize module.
 #   We will also convert our input to the interpretable space, so we can add it's values to
 #   the visualization
 x_interpret = lfc.convert_data_to_interpretable(input_to_explain)